erwinkn/erwinkn.github.io/content/tech/getting-crdts-to-production/index.md

 ---
 title: 'Getting conflict-free replicated data types to production'
-subtitle: 'On the road to offline collaborative apps'
+subtitle: 'Paving the road to ubiquitous offline collaborative apps'
+description: 'Conflict-free replicated data types could make offline & collaborative apps easy to build, but current implementations have important limitations.'
 author: 'Erwin Kuhn'
 date: 2022-04-23
 url: /getting-crdts-to-production/
 ---

 _Hi!
-This is the introduction to a series of working notes on the missing pieces before we can start building offline collaborative apps using replicated data types (RDTs or CRDTs if they are conflict-free)._
+This is the introduction to a series of working notes on the missing pieces before we can start building offline collaborative apps using conflict-free replicated data types (CRDTs)._

 _So far, the plan is:_
 1. _**Introduction: The road to offline collaborative apps** {{< important >}}(you are here){{< /important >}}_